ThyLor/Channel-Coding-Project/README.md

 So far, this is the project is the one I'm most proud of because it required me to use jointly my knowledges in telecommunications, linear-algebra, graph mining and probability to solve a real technical problem.

-For more details, please see my [Presentation](docs/Presentation.pdf.md) (-:
+For more details, please see my [Presentation](docs/Presentation_CC.pdf) (-:

-Keywords: LDPC codes, Permutation Matrices, Message Passing, channel coding simulations
+Keywords: LDPC codes, Permutation Matrices, Message Passing, MC simulations